 Our Working Groups and Members

-This interdisciplinary environment covers nearly all aspects of IT security, from basic research in cryptography to internet security, security for the Internet of Things, usability and data protection.
+The interdisciplinary environment of our Instituts covers nearly all aspects of IT security, from basic research in cryptography to internet security, security for the Internet of Things, usability and data protection:

 Gender Sensitive Communication

 The HGI attaches great importance to equal opportunites.
 Outstanding science can only arise in an open culture and a way of thinking that goes beyond the boundaries of gender assignments.
 This is not only expressed in funding measures and collegial cooperation, but also in the way we communicate.